Mai-Lapyst/cxxspec/readme.md

     - yaml
     - ...
 - default parsing of cli options
-    - would allow one shot's
-    - would allow specifing formatter to output
-    - would allow specifing formatter options
+    - allow specifing more formatter options
 - execution
     - honor more the order of definition (we currently first run all sub-groups and then the examples of a group)
     - allow 'random' execution of examples (with seed)